-xyz.o will be compiled with '\$(foo_CPPFLAGS) \$(CPPFLAGS)', (because xyz.o is part of the foo target), while main.o will be compiled with '\$(AM_CPPFLAGS) \$(CPPFLAGS)' (because there is no per-target variable for target bar).
+xyz.o will be compiled with '\$(foo\CPPFLAGS) \$(CPPFLAGS)', (because xyz.o is part of the foo target), while main.o will be compiled with '\$(AM\CPPFLAGS) \$(CPPFLAGS)' (because there is no per-target variable for target bar).

-The difference between mumble_CPPFLAGS and AM_CPPFLAGS being clear enough, let's focus on CPPFLAGS.
+The difference between mumble\CPPFLAGS and AM\CPPFLAGS being clear enough, let's focus on CPPFLAGS.
 CPPFLAGS is a user variable, i.e., a variable that users are entitled to modify in order to compile the package.
 This variable, like many others, is documented at the end of the output of 'configure --help'.

-For instance, someone who needs to add /home/my/usr/include to the C compiler's search path would configure a package with and this flag would be propagated to the compile rules of all Makefiles.
+For instance, someone who needs to add /home/my/usr/include to the C compiler's search path would configure a package with and this hag would be propagated to the compile rules of all Makeliles.

 '''

-./configure CPPFLAGS='-I /home/my/usr/include'
+./configure CPPFLAGS='-I /home/my/usr/include' and this flag would be propagated to the compile rules of all Makefiles.

 '''